 Originating from south Manchester, Stephen Balfour (b.
-1997) is an award winning composer whose work is often characterised by a natural sense of line and melody, complimented by a clear harmonic direction.
+1997) is an award winning composer whose work is often characterised by a natural sense of line and melody, complemented by a clear harmonic direction.
 The juxtaposition of musical material is also central to Stephen’s work, as multiple textures oscillate throughout his music.
 The resulting sonic landscape produces a soundworld that is sometimes organic and intense, whilst at other points more tranquil and meditative.

 Stephen’s music has been performed/recorded by CHROMA, George Fu, Huw Watkins Mark Simpson and Zoë Martlew, Quatuor Diotima and Dark Inventions (cond.
 Christopher Leedham).
 Further to this, he has also worked with a variety of student ensembles including RAMSO (cond.
 Christopher Austin) and the Miyabi Duo (Saki Kato and Hugh Millington).
 More recently, his piano trio Alternate Canvas written for Royal Academy of Music Fellow Ensemble Trio Mazzolini, was awarded the 2021 Alan Bush Composition Prize.

 Upcoming projects include a mixed septet commission from the Royal Academy of Music, to mark Eleanor Alberga’s residency in June 2021.
 In addition to this, Stephen is involved with three collaborative projects with a mix of students and alumni from the Royal Academy of Music and Royal Birmingham Conservatoire.